 - The stylish typography of Kudos beer takes the product away from the typically masculine territory, into a cool gender-neutral zone

 - This unusually shaped label for Work beer takes the form of a thin, angular strip recalling an assembly line or tool kit, and a back label modeled after an old-fashioned hourly punch card.
 “For a job well done.”

 In between these extremes, there are more styles than we could possibly count.
 The Soviet poster style of Bear Republic Brewery is a bold example of masculine appeal, and the Jaguar Pale Ale label for Cerveceria Hacienda is a more tranquil but equally eye-catching alternative:

 On the subject of animal-based beer labels, this design for Wheat Monkey by ukreeduk is pretty excellent, too:

-Seen any other cool beer labels lately?
-Share them in the comments!
+Seen any other craft beer designs lately?
+Share your favorites in the comments!

 Featured image: He Said She Said (via 21st Amendment)